emersion/emersion.fr/content/blog/2019-05-30-intro-to-damage-tracking.md

 two hearts are added each time (follow the green arrows going up).

 Let's re-order things a little to better understand what's going on.
-In the following image, the render buffer has a green border.
+In the following image, the display buffer has a green border.

 ![Buffer damage](https://sr.ht/gj7o.svg)